 Dean Martin’s Sam Harmon wears his sharp tailored suit in a variety of situations, from being the coolest guy to step off a plane to looking slick even during a funeral march.

-- Gray semi-solid wool tailored suit, consisting of:
+- Gray semi-solid wool tailored suit:

 - Single-breasted 2-button jacket with slim notch lapels, patch breast pocket, patch hip pockets, 3-button cuffs, and short double side vents

 - White cotton shirt with large button-down collar, front placket, and button cuffs

 - Burgundy printed silk handkerchief, worn “puffed” in breast pocket

 - Silver chain bracelet (on left wrist)